 - Educators may want to teach critical web surfing skills as students branch out from here.
-Be cautious about not assuming a particular outcome or view on organisms and climate change as this is a very complex issue that is still under much debate within the scientific community.
+Be cautious about not assuming a particular outcome or view on organisms and climate change as this is a complex issue that is still evolving as the research progresses.

-- Create additional structures for students as they research and listen to peer presentations perhaps using the three perspectives suggested.
+- Create additional organizational tools for students as they research and listen to peer presentations, perhaps using the three perspectives suggested.

 - A jigsaw approach might be effective when regrouping the students.